PseudoPau/ThesisLog/Writing/Operational Manual.md

 ### Design Methods ###
-**Analogic, Appropriation, Syntactical**
+**Automatism, Gestural Interpretation, Syntactical**

 This module aims to exam the prompted definition and assemble the spectacle world within a fast mode.
 The goal is to create a large number of objects via permutations and combinations in a short time and should not last for more than 4 weeks.
 The pursuit of rationality is important, but it is not the main purpose of this module.
 Therefore no more than 3 hours of adjustment time should be spent on individual individual adjustments after the generation of variants.
 Accept all the imperfections and move on.
 2D drawing is good.
 3D modeling is awesome.
-Manual gestures in Rhino, Blender, UnrealEngine are accepted.
+Manual works in Rhino, Blender are accepted.
 Parametric programing is welcomed.
 Don't afraid of messing up your desktop and fill the disk(c:) with trash.
 Trash has its own meaning for existing.
 Logs will hold the logistics.

 ### References ###